Spill Prevention, Control and Countermeasures (SPCC) Regulation

-To prevent the discharge of oil from non-transportation related onshore and offshore facilities into navigable waters of the United States (or adjoining shorelines), the Environmental Protection Agency (EPA) requires that non-exempt facilities prepare spill prevention, control and countermeasures (SPCC) plans.
-The applicable regulations and requirements are found in 40 CFR 112.
+To help prevent the discharge of oil from non-transportation related onshore and offshore facilities into U.S. navigable waters or adjoining shorelines, the Environmental Protection Agency (EPA) requires non-exempt facilities to prepare spill prevention, control and countermeasures (SPCC) plans.
+The applicable regulation and requirements are found in Title 40 of the Code of Federal Regulations (CFR) Part 112.

-- The facility must have a combined above-ground storage capacity greater than 1,320 gallons OR a buried storage capacity storage capacity greater than 42,000 gallons
+- The facility must have a combined above-ground storage capacity greater than 1320 gallons or a buried storage capacity greater than 42,000 gallons; and

-- There must be a reasonable potential for a discharge into or upon the navigable waters of the United States (or adjoining shorelines)
+- There must be a reasonable potential for a discharge into or upon U.S. navigable waters or adjoining shorelines.

-When calculating the oil storage capacity at a facility, the following must be taken into account: tanks, drums, containers, transformers, mobile/portable totes, oil filled equipment, and pipelines and machinery lines that carry oil.
-When determining the oil storage capacity, you must use the maximum volume (capacity) not the actual amount of oil that is in the container at any particular time.
+Oil storage includes all containers greater than or equal to 55 gallons that store oil at a facility.
+When calculating the oil storage capacity at a facility, the following must be taken into account: tanks, drums, containers, transformers, mobile/portable totes, oil-filled equipment, and pipelines and machinery lines that carry oil.
+When determining the oil storage capacity, the maximum volume (capacity), not the actual amount of oil that is in the container at any particular time, must be used.

 When determining if a facility could reasonably discharge oil into navigable waters, factors that should be taken into account include: